michaelbrave/Mikes-StableDiffusionNotes/README.md

 #### Notes About Models

 ##### Model Safety Measures

-There is a possibility of someone injecting code via a ckpt model, I've yet to hear of anyone doing so but there is a possibility of it, to avoid this only download from trusted sources, check them with a pickle file or download a safetensor instead of a ckpt as those are designed to be safer.
+In the world of machine learning, there are two formats in which models can be saved: .ckpt and .safetensors.
+The older format, .ckpt, is basically Python code and therefore has the potential to do anything that a program can do, including erasing or modifying files on your computer.
+The newer format, .safetensors, was created to address this weakness and supposedly loads faster when switching models.

+To ensure the safety and performance of your machine learning models, it is important to only download from trusted sources and to verify the authenticity of the model with a pickle file or by downloading a .safetensors model.
+While there haven't been any reported cases of code injection through a .ckpt model, there is always a possibility, and it is better to err on the side of caution.

-Both pickling and SafeTensors are important techniques for ensuring the safety and performance of SD.
-They allow for models to be saved, loaded, and transferred between environments, while also ensuring that the data used in SD is secure and cannot be manipulated by attackers.
+Both pickling and SafeTensors are crucial techniques for saving, loading, and transferring machine learning models while also ensuring the security of the data used in machine learning.
+By utilizing these techniques, you can ensure that your machine learning models are both safe and effective.

 Pickling:
 This is a technique used to serialize and deserialize Python objects.
 Pickling is used in SD to save and load models, as well as to transfer data between processes.
 Pickling can be used to save the state of the model at various stages of training or to transfer a model between different machines or environments.
 However, pickling can also introduce security risks if used improperly, as it allows for arbitrary code execution.